-Haim Gerber also notes a significant number of references to the Crusades in Palestine during the British Mandate, in particular the rhetoric of confronting the Zionists and the British as “the New Crusaders” was used by various Palestinian leaders.
-For example, during a conference protesting land sales, held in Jerusalem in January 1935, Amīn al-Ḥusaynī reminded attendees of the “millions” of people who in the past had offered their lives to defend the country, before Ṣalāḥ al-Dīn and during his own time, and called on every one to follow that hero’s example.
-Gerber also names the April 1920 Nabi Musa riots and a popular convention held in Nablus in 1935 to mark the anniversary of the Balfour Declaration as events in which anti-Crusader slogans were widely circulating.
-The same rhetoric was in evidence during the Arab revolt of 1936–39.
+Gerber also notes a significant number of references to the Crusades in Palestine during the British Mandate, in particular various Palestinian leaders’ rhetoric of against the Zionists and British as “the New Crusaders.”
+For example Amīn al-Ḥusaynī, during a conference against land sales held in Jerusalem in January 1935, reminded attendees of the “millions” of people who, in the past, had offered up their lives to defend the country, before Ṣalāḥ al-Dīn and during his time, and called on every one to follow that hero’s example.
+Gerber also cites the April 1920 Nabī Mūsā riots, a convention held in Nablus in 1935 to mark the anniversary of the Balfour Declaration’s publication, and various episodes in the 1936–39 Arab Revolt as events in which anti-Crusader slogans circulated widely.

-Since the uprising in Palestine in 1936, the Muslim Brotherhood sought to mobilize their supporters against the British and the Zionists in Palestine, calling for assistance to the Palestinians and participation in the armed struggle alongside the rebels.
-From the publications in the Muslim Brotherhood propaganda magazine al-Nadhīr (The Warner) it could be concluded that the organization emphasized the importance of voluntary participation in a military conflict in Palestine, because words alone were not enough to save it.
-For example, “Can a pen defeat a cannon, defeat a sword?
-That's all we offer in order to preserve ourselves and our essence, as if by these articles we can scare and defeat Great Britain in this Crusade, using only empty words”.
-Likewise, “This is how the First Muslims loved their God and wanted nothing but to become the greatest mujāhidūn. <…> Oh, Muslim, it is high time to wake up to understand your duty and carry the banner”.
+From the uprising in Palestine in 1936 onward, the MB sought to mobilize their supporters against the British and the Zionists in Palestine, calling for assistance to the Palestinians and participation alongside the rebels in the armed struggle.
+In the MB’s al-Nadhīr (“The Warner”) propaganda magazine, the organization emphasized the importance of voluntary participation in the military conflict in Palestine, because words alone were not enough to save it.
+For example, one passage states: “Can a pen defeat a cannon, defeat a sword?
+That’s all we offer in order to preserve ourselves and our essence, as if by these articles we can scare and defeat Great Britain in this Crusade, using only empty words.”
+Another states: “This is how the first Muslims loved their God and wanted nothing but to become the greatest mujāhidūn…Oh, Muslim, it is high time to wake up to understand your duty and carry the banner.”

-The anti-colonial rhetoric in Arabic newspapers intensified in 1947, when the UNSCOP commission completed its work, developing a project for the future state system of Palestine.
+The anti-colonial rhetoric in Arabic newspapers intensified in 1947, when the United National Special Committee on Palestine completed its work, developing a project for the future state system of Palestine.
 The commission's work resulted in two possible solutions to the Palestinian question.
 The first option involved the division of Palestine into two states with Jerusalem under international control, while the second meant the creation of a federation of Arab and Jewish states with a capital in Jerusalem.
-During the pause that followed, when the UN General Assembly considered both proposals, the Muslim Brotherhood actively expressed dissatisfaction on the pages of its print media.
-According to the Muslim Brotherhood, "The United Nations and its organs are nothing more than a way to organize international piracy and camouflage the jaws of the snake and the paws of the wolf with soft silk to reassure people who are still captivated by illusions about the true nature of imperialism...
-All this is only a confirmation of what we talked about earlier: Western colonialism is only the Ninth Crusade to the East".
+During the pause that followed, when the UN General Assembly considered both proposals, the MB actively expressed dissatisfaction on the pages of its print media.
+According to the MB:

+The United Nations and its organs are nothing more than a way to organize international piracy and camouflage the jaws of the snake and the paws of the wolf with soft silk to reassure people who are still captivated by illusions about the true nature of imperialism...
+All this is only a confirmation of what we talked about earlier: Western colonialism is only the Ninth Crusade to the East.

-One of the main initiators of the unification of Arab forces to counter the creation of Israel was the first Secretary General of the League of Arab States ‘Abd al-Raḥmān ‘Azzām (1945–52), known as ‘Azzām Pasha.
-In his attempts to persuade Arab politicians to participate in the war in Palestine he repeatedly appealed to the era of the Crusades: an example of this is his negotiations with the king of Transjordan ‘Abdullāh ibn Ḥusayn I (1921–51).
+A leading initiator seeking to unify Arab forces against the creation of Israel was the first secretary general of the League of Arab States (commonly known as the “Arab League,” AL) from 1945 to 1952, ʿAbd al-Raḥmān ʿAzzām, known as ʿAzzām Pasha.
+In his attempts to persuade Arab politicians to participate in the war in Palestine, he repeatedly alluded to the era of the Crusades, an example of this is his negotiations with Transjordan’s King ʿAbdallāh (1921–51).